 |Uses chemical and mechanical filters for optimum filtration||Prone to crack|

 PetSafe Drinkwell 360 Stainless Steel Fountain – Best For Multi-Cat Households

 The PetSafe Drinkwell 360 Fountain falls in the higher end of the price range because of its sleek stainless steel construction.
-As expected of the material used, it will last for many years before needing replacement.
-This unit involves a lot of pieces, and so, you may need to spend several minutes trying to set it up.
+As expected with the material used, it will last many years before needing a replacement.
+This unit involves lots of pieces, and so, you may need to spend several minutes trying to set it up.
 But once assembled, even the rowdiest of dogs couldn’t dismantle your cat’s bowl.
 On the downside, you have to disassemble everything when cleaning and vice versa.
 The pump, in particular, is a bit of a nuisance since it has many tiny parts.
 But at least the dish is top-rack dishwasher safe.